Yaroslav Yurchyshyn

-Yaroslav Romanovych Yurchyshyn (Яросла́в Рома́нович Юрчи́шин; born 14 October 1980) is a Ukrainian politician and anti-corruption activist currently serving as a People's Deputy of Ukraine from the proportional list of the Holos party since 2019.
+Yaroslav Romanovych Yurchyshyn (Ярослав Романович Юрчишин; born 14 October 1980) is a Ukrainian politician and anti-corruption activist currently serving as a People's Deputy of Ukraine from the proportional list of the Holos party since 2019.
 Prior to his election, he was executive director of Transparency International Ukraine and a member of the National Anti-Corruption Bureau of Ukraine.

 Early life and career

 Yaroslav Romanovych Yurchyshyn was born on 14 October 1980 in the village of Mirny, in the northern Russian Soviet Federative Socialist Republic.
 He joined Plast in 2001 and graduated from the University of Lviv with a degree in archaeology a year later.
 Yurchyshyn also graduated from National University of Kyiv-Mohyla Academy with a specialty in political sciences and a certificate in practical psychology.

 From 2003 to 2005 Yurchyshyn was head of the Kyiv office of Plast.
 He joined the Phoenix Capital investment bank in 2009 and was responsible for overseeing the bank's relations with the Ukrainian government.
 Yurchyshyn worked at Phoenix Capital until 2011, when he joined the National Democratic Institute as a trainer in lobbying and media.
 He also worked with the Ukrainian Catholic University.
 He was also the chairman of Plast's congress from 2013 to 2014.